awsdocs/aws-cost-management-user-guide/doc_source/checklistforunwantedcharges.md

 Each month’s usage is calculated and billed at the beginning of the following month\.
 If you close your account but use opt\-in services during the month, you receive a bill for the opt\-in service usage at the beginning of the following month\.

-## Disabled regions<a name="check-disabled-region"></a>
+## Turning off AWS Regions<a name="check-disabled-region"></a>

-If you disable a Region and you still have resources in that Region, you continue to incur charges for those resources\. \(There is no charge for enabling a Region, only charges for the resources that you create in a Region\.\) For more information, see [Enabling and disabling regions](manage-account-payment.md#manage-account-payment-enable-disable-regions)\.
+If you turn off an AWS Region that you still have resources in, you continue to incur charges for those resources\.
+There is no charge for turning on an AWS Region\.
+Charges only occur for the resources that you create in a Region\.
+For more information, see [Enabling and disabling regions](manage-account-payment.md#manage-account-payment-enable-disable-regions)\.

 ## Elastic Beanstalk environments<a name="checkelasticbeanstalk"></a>